makrai/notes/rogers2002-bertology.md

     * Instead of serving as strong pointers between related tokens
-    * they were close to a uniform attention baseline, but there was some sensitivity to different types of distractors coherent with psycholinguistic data.
-This is consistent with conclusions by Ettinger (2019)
+    * they were close to a uniform attention baseline, but there was some sensitivity to different types of distractors coherent with psycholinguistic data
+      * consistent with conclusions by Ettinger (2019)
 * morphological information in BERT heads has not been addressed, but with the sparse attention variant by Correia+ (2019) in the base Transformer, some attention heads appear to merge BPE-tokenized words